-At the beginning of the year 2014 the Club counted over 3000 members accepted by the Club’s executive board on the basis of a written application and recommendation by two Club members.
+At the beginning of the year 2024 the Club counted almost 3000 members accepted by the Club’s executive board on the basis of a written application and recommendation by two Club members.
 The members are to be male Finnish citizens of good reputation and they are to accept the objective of the Club as stated in paragraph two of the rules,

 The Club premises

 The Club owns an apartment house in Helsinki where it has retained the three upper floors and some basement premises for its own use.
 The floors from one to four have been rented out for business purposes.
 Many Club cabinets are suitable for small group gatherings.
 Similar individually furnished, comfortable rooms cannot be found in other restaurants in Helsinki.
 The Club has a restaurant with facilities to offer gourmet dinners as well as home cooking prepared from Finnish ingredients.

 The Club requires certain etiquette.
 The members are expected to observe good manners and also show in their dressing that the Club is a place where you can bring distinguished guests.
 Therefore, a jacket must be worn in the main festival hall where sweaters are out of place.
 The atmosphere in the billiards room is more relaxed, and the game can naturally be played without a jacket.
 In case you have to pay an unexpected visit to the Club, you can request the use of one of the cabinets or borrow a jacket from a Club master.